Jodu555/CineFinn/README.md

 - [ ] Think about maybe a clean entity switch even if the video is finished playing
 - [x] Update the Client Navigation Search to use native vue for better data updates
 - [x] Port the client application to vite for faster builds and better HMR
-- [ ] Add a PATCH /index/ID route to update single anime informations
+- [x] Add a PATCH /index/ID route to update single anime informations
 - [ ] Port vuex to pinia
-- [ ] Think about how to display if only movies are present for example for (Rush Hour)
+- [ ] Think about how to display if only movies are present for example for (Rush Hour/Star Wars)
 - [ ] Add better mobile accessbillity for scrubbing
 - [x] Add Loading Indicators
   - [x] Initial Page Load